In this article, you will learn the important factors in flow measurement which are quite useful for learning the basics of instrumentation.

-Viscosity is defined as the quantitative measure of tendency of a fluid to resist the forces of shear or deformation.
-Meaning, a fluid that can flow easily (e.g. water) has low viscosity, and a fluid that resist to flow (like cold honey, or Dunlop adhesive) is highly viscous.
+Viscosity is defined as the quantitative measure of the tendency of a fluid to resist the forces of shear or deformation.
+Meaning, that a fluid that can flow easily (e.g. water) has low viscosity, and a fluid that resists flow (like cold honey, or Dunlop adhesive) is highly viscous.

-Reference point for viscosity scale is water at 20°C (68°F), which is equal to 1.0 centipoise.
+The reference point for the viscosity scale is water at 20°C (68°F), which is equal to 1.0 centipoise.
 (1 poise = 1gm/cm s).
 The poise or centipoise is referred to as absolute viscosity.

 The unit derived from this formula is kg/m3.
-However, there are other units used, such as pounds per cubic inch, ounces per gallons.
-Liquids densities change considerably with temperature, but relatively very small with pressure because liquids are considered uncompressible.
+However, there are other units used, such as pounds per cubic inch, and ounces per gallon.

-For gases and vapours, pressure and temperature affected greatly in their densities.
-Therefore, in measuring the flow, mass-flow measure is most desired method to use.
+For gases and vapours, pressure and temperature are affected greatly by their densities.
+Therefore, in measuring the flow, the mass-flow measure is the most desired method to use.